• Skip to main content

 • Facebook

 Books have a unique ability to show us the lives of others and open our eyes to experiences very different than our own.
-However, if the images and narratives in children's books portray only the dominate culture, they serve to sideline diverse voices.
+However, if the images and narratives in children's books portray only the dominate culture, they can serve to sideline diverse voices.

-Note: this post contains affiliate links that may earn commission.
+(Note: this post contains affiliate links that earn from qualifying purchases.)

 Anti-Bias Books for Ages 9 and Up